YahyaOmari/reading-notes/README.md

 >At the end, compare yourself by yesterday, last week or last year you will see a difference and you will be proud of yourself.
 Hard work pays off.

 Here you can see my notes

+# Code 101,102 Reading Notes:

 [12/13/2020 Git](https://yahyaomari.github.io/reading-notes/reading-notes2)